wireservice/agate/docs/tutorial.rst

     by_state = exonerations.group_by('state')

 This takes our original :class:`.Table` and groups it into a :class:`.TableSet`, which contains one table per county.
+As mentioned much earlier in this tutorial, TableSet's are instances of :class:`.MappedSequence`.
+That means that work very much like :class:`.Column` and :class:`.Row`.

 Now we need to aggregate the total for each state.
 This works in a very similar way to how it did when we were aggregating columns of a single table, except that we'll use the :class:`.Length` aggregation to count the total number of values in the table.

 .. code-block:: python